hoidn/BMAD-METHOD/arch.md

      - Redirect stdout to `output_file` if specified; still capture for state (truncated rules apply).
      - Record timings, exit_code; apply retries if configured; update state atomically after each attempt.
    - Apply branching (`on.success`/`on.failure` goto).
 If goto taken, set i accordingly; else proceed sequentially.
+   - Control flow defaults:
+     - `strict_flow` default true: any non-zero exit halts the run unless an `on.failure.goto` is defined for that step.
+     - `_end` is a reserved target that terminates the run successfully.
 5. On success, optionally `--archive-processed` zip processed/ to `RUN_ROOT/processed.zip` (or provided path).
 6. Update global run status to completed/failed; finalize logs.